-The Sony CT800 is a unique looking bar that is designed at an angle.
+The Sony CT800 is a unique looking bar that's designed at an angle.
 The top of the bar has a brushed metal finish and has a metal grill covering the speakers.
 The grill isn’t flat with the soundbar and is slightly raised.
 The rest of the bar is made from plastic that has a glossy finish, and the base has a matte finish, but this won’t be very visible.

-The sub has a very similar style to the bar.
+The Sony CT800's sub has a very similar style to the bar.
 The metal grill covering the speaker is raised and sticks out a bit.
 The sub is mainly covered by wood, although the front panel has a black glossy finish.
 It also has its port in the front.

 This subwoofer takes up about the same space as an average desktop computer.
 It isn’t too big, so you’ll be able to fit in on the side of the furniture, whether it’s with your TV stand or couch.

 This soundbar setup doesn’t have satellites.